Spain court summons sacked Catalan leader

 Catalan independence: Spain high court summons dismissed leader

-Spain's high court has summoned sacked Catalan leader Carles Puidgemont and 13 other members of his dismissed government to appear later this week.
+Spain's high court has summoned sacked Catalan leader Carles Puigdemont and 13 other members of his dismissed government to appear later this week.

 It also gave them three days to pay a deposit of €6.2m ($7.2m) to cover potential liabilities.